chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 This is a review of [_Lost in Math: How Beauty Leads Physics Astray_](https://www.amazon.com/Lost-Math-Beauty-Physics-Astray/dp/0465094252) by [Sabine Hossenfelder](https://sabinehossenfelder.com/).

-Before I start, I just want to say that I am no expert in Particle Physics or any Physics really, thus I can't tell whether what she said is true or not, but what I can tell is that as I gradually learn more about the science community (or "academia"), I notice a trend that is simular to what she said in the book, which is that many of us are stuck here due to "beauty".
+Before I start, I just want to say that I am no expert in Particle Physics or any Physics really, thus I can't tell whether what she said is true or not, but what I can tell is that as I gradually learn more about the science community (or "academia"), I notice a trend that is similar to what she said in the book, which is that many of us are stuck here due to "beauty".
 And I want to do better, maybe her book will help.

 ## §1 Beauty